And why not? It’s a weird time. Many of us are self-isolating due to the coronavirus and are spending more time than ever in our homes.

 “The cornerstone of a monk’s diet is vegetarian food.
 Meat and fish are, of course, prohibited, but vegetables that have a strong odour such as onions, leeks and garlic, are also not acceptable for cooking.

-Ingredients like konbu (a variety of kelp) and shiitake mushrooms are popular with many of the monks I am acquainted with for the exquisite dashi soup stock that they can produce.
-Once you become used to a diet based on mild vegetables, the ability to identify even the most subtle of flavours with your tongue enhances the joy of eating, greatly improving your sense of taste.”
+Ingredients like konbu (a variety of kelp) and shiitake mushrooms are popular with many of the monks I am acquainted with for the exquisite dashi soup stock that they can produce.”

 The monks also have a focus on environmental issues, such as reducing waste.

 “It is essential to leave as little cooking waste as possible.
-Using up all or as much of your ingredients as possible will naturally reduce the amount of waste you produce.
-For example, if you are cooking Japanese radish (mooli), you can also use both the leaves and the skin, which can be turned into kinpira (a side dish containing julienned carrots and other root vegetables cooked in soy sauce and sugar).
-If there are still leftovers, they should be used as fertilizer whenever feasible.”
+Using up all or as much of your ingredients as possible will naturally reduce the amount of waste you produce.”

 And he also addresses the nature of mess around your average household.
 If you’re with your family, then each meal generates a mass of it.